-The Holocaust Learning Trunk Project is sponsored by the Georgia Commission on the Holocaust, the Georgia Department of Education.
+The Holocaust Learning Trunk Project is sponsored by the Georgia Commission on the Holocaust in cooperation with the Georgia Department of Education.
 It is supported by The Conference on Jewish Material Claims Against Germany, Inc. and the Georgia Foundation for Public Education.

 About the Project

-The project makes trunks full of educational materials available to middle schools throughout the entire state of Georgia.
-Each trunk contains a full complement of educational materials about the Holocaust.
-These trunks and the materials within are meant to be an interdisciplinary supplement to curriculum already in place and assist educators in fulfilling the State's Standards of Excellence by teaching the lessons of the Holocaust.
+These trunks and the materials within are meant to be an interdisciplinary supplement to curriculum already in place and assist educators in fulfilling the State's Standards of Excellence.

 How it Works